krzysjed/AudioRecorder_KivyApp/gdrive/doc.md

 **credentials.json**, which contains client ID and a client secret.
 Thanks to this, application will have access to
 user data in cloud storage.

+When app needs access to user data, it sends request to Google with specific **scope of access**.
+Scopes define user access level to the cloud storage (what user can do etc.).
+After sending request,
+user is asked to authorize app action on his Google account.
+After that, Google grants application
+a access token.

 ----